The Help Center

-The Board of Directors has contracted with NaturChem to perform detention pond maintenance.
+The Board of Directors has contracted with Opterra Solutions (formerly known as NaturChem) to perform detention pond maintenance.

-In October 2019, NaturChem removed all of the overgrown vegetation in the detention pond, and plans are in place for them to service the pond at least once per year.
-In April 2020, NaturChem completed improvements to the detention pond that were required for continued safe operation of the pond, including stabilizing an embankment wall which was starting to erode, re-dredging a portion of the pond, and increasing drainage capability and flow into the pond's riser pipe and outfall pipe.
+In October 2019, Opterra Solutions removed all of the overgrown vegetation in the detention pond, and plans were set for them to service the pond at least once per year.
+In April 2020, Opterra Solutions completed significant improvements to the detention pond that were required for continued safe operation of the pond, including stabilizing an embankment wall which was starting to erode, re-dredging a portion of the pond, and increasing drainage capability and flow into the pond's riser pipe and outfall pipe.

-In addition, the Board as recently added three Natchez Crepe Myrtle Trees, a row of hedges, and pine-straw to the area in front of the detention pond, to make it more aesthetically pleasing.
+In addition, the Board has added three Natchez Crepe Myrtle Trees, a row of hedges, and pine-straw to the area in front of the detention pond, to make it more aesthetically pleasing.

 For the Sewer Lift Station, the Board has had our landscaper add pine-straw in front of the fence, and we have placed brown slats inside the chain link fence - which now serve to hid the lift station and diesel generator, while still allowing for access of the area by Richland County Utilities.